-- 1. Numeracy and Statistical Reasoning: The focus is on mathematical literacy (the ability to understand and work with numbers).
-Students will demonstrate competency with units, ratios, scaling laws, probabilities, and data visualization (the relationship between mixes of numbers, for example, by plotting and interpreting graphs).
-The lecture component will be mixed with group exercises in class and supplemented with instructor feedback and homework assignments.
-Students will use computers (software) to automate some of these exercises and discover connections that are difficult to discern by eye. - 2.
-Engineering Design and Rapid Prototyping: The focus is on mechanism design and manufacture.
-Students will utilize engineering software to design kinematic prototypes, and then manufacture the prototypes using Makerspace facilities.
+- 2. Engineering Design and Rapid Prototyping: Our engineering focus is on mechanism design and manufacture.
+Students will utilize software to design kinematic prototypes and then manufacture the prototypes using Makerspace facilities.
 Although "failure" is common, the Makerspace allows such failures to be immediately analyzed and corrected, typically within minutes.
 This rapid-manufacture capability accelerates the achievement of design goals and creates a competitive advantage in virtually every modeling endeavor.
-All students will evolve from a blank slate to designing and building 2-D or 3-D models with wood, paper, acrylic, and/or plastic.
+All students will move from a blank slate to designing and building 2-D or 3-D models with wood, paper, acrylic, and/or plastic.
 Prototyping projects will encourage connections between model building and other parts of the course. - 3.
-Computer Programming and Technology: Students will be exposed to the following computing platforms: - Adobe Illustrator: 2-D drawing software to make laser cutter designs. - Fusion 360: 3-D CAD software to make 3D Printer designs. - Algodoo: a unique 2-D physics engine for engineering design. - Arduino and the C Programming language: currently the most popular hobby and robotics microcontroller platform in the world. - Processing: similar to the Arduino environment, but oriented more toward visualization than hardware interfacing. - Python and TensorFlow: the dominant python-based player in machine learning - (Optional) R: the dominant player in open-source statistical modeling and neural network visualization. - Technologies such as ChatGPT, Stable Diffusion, Roop, etc.
+Computer Programming and Technology: Students will be exposed to the following computing platforms: - Adobe Illustrator: 2D drawing software for laser cutter designs. - Fusion 360: CAD software for 3D Printer designs. - Algodoo: a unique 2D physics engine for engineering simulation. - Arduino and the C Programming language: currently the most popular hobby and robotics microcontroller platform on this planet. - Processing: similar to the Arduino environment but oriented toward visualization rather than hardware interfacing. - Python: the dominant python-based player in machine learning. - o Large Language Models (LLM): the biggest revolution since we don't know when... - Pending: Open-source AI image generation. - Pending: Open-source deep fake audio/video generation.

 Working with these platforms will remove much of the mystery of computers and illustrate both the promise and the state-of-the-art limitations of our computerized society.
-Students that choose STEM majors at UNC will benefit from this early exposure to programming.
-To complement the use of the Arduino, students will demonstrate basic competency in electronics and wiring.
+Students that choose STEM majors at UNC will benefit from this early exposure to programming and LLMs.
+Much of the digital and analog literacy course component will dovetail here.
 This computer component of the course will largely be in the form of homework and guided inquiry during lab time, with some lecturing by the instructor.